 ARTLANDS REACH

-REACH is an environmentally focused artist in residency program launching in spring of 2026 which will provide programming in both Redlands, CA and in the Morongo Basin area of the California high desert.
-In its first year, the program will host two, work-only, artist residencies and two, work-only, writers residencies in each area (eight total).
-Each resident artist/writer will provide two public facing events that will be free for the public to attend.
-Applications will open on 11/7/2025 and close on 12/14/2025 at 11:59pm.
+REACH is an environmentally focused artist-in-residency program which provides programming to the communities in Redlands, CA and in the Morongo Basin area of the California high desert.
+In 2026, the program is hosting four, work-only, artist residencies in each area (eight total).
+Each resident artist/writer is providing two community workshops that will be free for the public to attend on the 2nd Thursday and last Saturday of each month in both locations.
+The 2026 program will go from March until June.

-• Community Garden: a California native garden, an edible garden with low maintenance perennials and climate appropriate fruit trees, and a pop-up workshop space for art sessions.
+In Redlands, the new REACH community garden was installed at Sylvan Park, directly across the street from the University of Redlands in Redlands, CA which will be the home of our Inland Empire-based residency programming and public events.
+The garden bosts a California native garden, an edible garden with low maintenance perennials and climate appropriate fruit trees, and a pop-up workshop space for art sessions.
 Gardens will have native plants that can be used for pigments and fiber, as well as edible and medicinal plants.
+An artist work studio for our resident artist is being hosted on the University of Redlands campus.

 • Small edition (200) of a print publication of visual and literary work produced over the course of the project